-Dimensions: 6 x 2.8 x 8 inches
+Dimensions: 6 x 2.8 x 8 in

 The nifty little kit is very well-equipped too.
 From bandage care to wound care, you can attend to minor cuts or scrapes right there and then.
 There’s even an emergency whistle for you to attract attention and a first aid booklet that guides you safely out of situations.

-Dimensions: 10 x 8 x 3 inches
+Dimensions: 10 x 8 x 3 in

 The instruction sheet for the various equipment is very poorly written and formatted which the average consumer will probably not understand.
 Though individual boxes also feature instructions for use, they’re not reader-friendly either.